 Copper plate refers to an intaglio method of printing text from a metal plate (usually copper) where the letters are engraved into it.
 Copperplate is largely used for items printed in very limited quantities such as invitations, or for special pages inserted into books where a more ornamental text style was needed that could not be set in type.

-In the United States a correspondence card is a type of postcard that was privately printed prior to the effective date, July 1, 1898, of the Private Mailing Card Act of May 19, 1898.
+In the United States, a correspondence card is a type of postcard that was privately printed prior to the effective date, July 1, 1898, of the Private Mailing Card Act of May 19, 1898.
 Writing could only be placed on the front, as the back was entirely reserved for the address and stamp, and it required two cents to mail.
-These cards did not carry anything more than simple illustrations as they were most often designed for correspondence and not as souvenirs.
-The term correspondence card was also used in other countries to make reference to their officially issued postals.
+These cards did not carry anything more than simple illustrations as they were most often designed exclusively for correspondence and not as souvenirs.
+The term correspondence card was also used in other countries, often to make reference to their officially issued postals.

 A court sized card refers to early privately printed postcards that began being manufactured in Great Britain in 1894.
 These cards were required by law to range between 2 1/4 by 3 1/4 inches and 3 1/2 by 4 1/2 inches in size, which was smaller than standard Government issued postal stationary.
 On November 1, 1899 this size requirement was repealed allowing all postcards to be made in the standard size.

 The stress cracks that that fall short of complete fractures appearing in polymer glazes is known as crazing.
-Sometimes this term is more generically used to describe any type of cracking such as those found on postcards.
+Sometimes this term is more generically used to describe any type of cracking such as that found on postcards.
 Postcards are usually covered with a thin coat of varnish to prevent the ink from smudging as they are handled.
 Sometimes these varnishes or layers of gelatin were more thickly applied to ad sheen to the postcard image.
 In time these heavy overlays tend to yellow and become brittle.
 Since this glazed surface is hard and the paper of a card is flexible many small cracks may appear over a card’s entire surface.

 A cross-over card is a type of postcard whose subject matter allows it to be categorized under a number of different genres.
 For instance a depiction of a sledding scene could possibly be filed under Children, Sleds, Winter, Winter Sports, or even possibly Artist Signed or real photo cards in addition to its geographic location.